 Paying more than the minimum payment on your debts can help you pay off your overall balance faster and help improve your credit.
 Paying more also helps you prevent interest from accumulating, ultimately saving you money.
 Nerd Wallet recommends paying at least as much as you’ve charged in a particular month and as much as you can afford on top of that so your overall debt will continue to drop.

 If you are someone with bad credit who is in need of vehicle financing and help improving your credit, a dealer enrolled in the Credit Acceptance program can help you get approved for financing on your next vehicle.
 And with on-time car payments, you can improve your credit.
-Fill out the form on our website to start your credit approval today!
+Simply fill out the auto finance pre-qualification form on our website to get started.